Rashmika998/Maze-Game/README.md

 . - road

-Once the robot reach the destination, the correct path with was printed ‘+’ sign in the map and dedvelooped by python.
+Once the robot reach the destination, the correct path with was printed ‘+’ sign in the map and dedvelooped by using python.